Implement the best security in IoT dashboards

 NIST Cybersecurity Framework: Developed by the National Institute of Standards and Technology, this framework provides a set of guidelines and best practices for managing cybersecurity risks.
 It includes guidelines for identifying, protecting, detecting, responding to, and recovering from cybersecurity incidents.

-OWASP IoT Top 10: This is a list of the top 10 security vulnerabilities that are commonly found in IoT systems, as identified by the Open Web Application Security Project (OWASP).
+OWASP IoT Top 10: A list of the 10 most common security vulnerabilities in IoT systems, as identified by the Open Web Application Security Project (OWASP).
 The list guides how to mitigate these vulnerabilities and ensure the security of IoT solutions.

-IEC 62443: This is a set of standards developed by the International Electrotechnical Commission (IEC) that guides cybersecurity for industrial automation and control systems, including RTLS devices and systems.
-It includes a range of best practices for securing industrial control systems against cyber threats.
+IEC 62443: A set of standards developed by the International Electrotechnical Commission (IEC) that guides cybersecurity for industrial automation and control systems, including RTLS devices and systems.
+It includes a range of best practices for securing industrial control systems against cyber threats in shopfloor and warehouse management

 HIPAA: This is a set of regulations developed by the U.S. Department of Health and Human Services (HHS) that outlines standards for the security and privacy of electronic protected health information (ePHI).
 These regulations apply to security in dashboards that are used in healthcare settings.